-- Develop a suite of guidance for learning providers to support the delivery of the competence outcomes and standards for providers. - Work with learning providers to establish accredited qualifications in architecture under the new educational framework. - Manage the Commission established to review ARB's practical professional experience requirements and develop new recommendations. - Engage with stakeholders to embed the new framework and help ensure a smooth transition to the new model of initial education and training. - Commission research to assess the impact of our new regulatory framework and, in particular, explore issues around access.
+- Develop a suite of guidance for learning providers to support the delivery of the Competence Outcomes and Standards for Providers - Work with learning providers to establish accredited qualifications in architecture under the new educational framework - Manage the Commission established to review ARB's practical professional experience requirements and develop new recommendations - Engage with stakeholders to embed the new framework and help ensure a smooth transition to the new model of initial education and training - Commission research to assess the impact of our new regulatory framework and in particular explore issues around access

-In 2025-26 we will transition to a new model of architectural education by accrediting qualifications using the new competence outcomes to assess learners, delivered by learning providers judged against a new set of standards.
+In 2025-26 we will transition to a new model of architectural education by accrediting qualifications that will produce the new competence outcomes, delivered by learning providers judged against a new set of standards.
 We will embed a proportionate and effective accreditation model taking into account feedback as well as data from learning providers.
 We will provide leadership on the challenges architectural education faces in respect of professional practical experience, responding to recommendations made by the Commission.